17 July 2019 ||

 Now let's take a closer look and see what we can learn from this data.

-As you might know, in both Python and Haskell files start with a list of import statement.
+As you might know, in both Python and Haskell files start with a list of import statements.
 In Haskell, file headers also contain a list of

 LANGUAGE pragmas, which add extensions to the language.